 Tent camping is another valuable experience as you can learn new things and discover any gaps in your own skill sets.
 Camping outdoors also opens your eyes to the real basics of survival, such as water, warmth, food, and shelter.

 Around the dinner table is a good opportunity to share whatever important knowledge you gain with your family.
-The goal is to get your family to acknowledge your enthusiasm for prepping but they also need to understand why you want to prep.
-They need to know that prepping is not just a hobby, but a lifestyle habit designed to keep everybody safer when the worst happens.
+The goal is to get your family to acknowledge your enthusiasm for prepping, but they also need to understand why you want to prep.
+They need to know that prepping is not just a hobby, but a lifestyle change designed to keep everybody safer when the worst happens.